Signereno/Signere.Events/README.md

 ### Signere event client.

 Subscribe to Document events from Signere.no using Rebus and AzureServicebus.
-This is much easier than pulling from a webservice.
+This is much easier than polling from a webservice.
 The events are instant and more resilient than polling.

 All eventdata is encrypted with AES256 encryption.